parekhakhil/mail_utility/README.md

 Create credentials from google developer console and oauth concent via application dashboard

 ## Step 2
-Clone this repository, migrate the project and then create superuser
+Clone this repository, create virtual enviroment , migrate the project and then create superuser

+## Step 3
+Modify dependency
+Update pyparsing init file line 130 and remove trailing version
 ## Step 3
 Download the credentials.json file from application dashboard and include it in users app folder